 To protect users’ internet connections, VPN providers use different encryption methods that scramble user information so outsiders cannot decode the data.

 - NordVPN uses AES-256 encryption (highest level of protection) via OpenVPN, IKEv2/IPSec, and NordLynx protocols for its mobile and desktop applications.
 NordLynx is the name for their implementation of the highly-rated WireGuard protocol.
-Additionally, NordVPN offers IPv6 leak, DNS leak protection, a kill switch protection and Cybersec, a feature that blocks trackers and malware.
+Additionally, NordVPN offers DNS leak protection, a kill switch, Double VPN (see image below) and Onion over VPN servers.

 - CyberGhost protects connections also using 256-bit encryption.
 They also offer OpenVPN , IKEv2 and WireGuard protocols, but they also include a couple older VPN protocols.
 Security features include DNS leak protection, kill switch protection, IPv6 leak prevention and an option to block malicious websites, ads, and online tracking.